 Ryan has been creating this visually stunning pumpkin patch for the past 10 years, carving a few new jack-o’-lanterns each year.
 (He carves them out of artificial pumpkins, so he can re-use them year after year.)
 Once carved, he mounts the pumpkins on garden stakes, which are decorated like corn stalks.
 He illuminates the carved interiors with LED lights.
 Of course, there’s also great exterior lighting and sometimes he’ll even run a fog machine.
 His yard is simply stunning.

-This year Ryan added the AtmosFX Digital Decorations Jack-O’-Lantern Jamboree 1 and 2 into the mix.
+This year Ryan added the AtmosFX Decorations Jack-O’-Lantern Jamboree and its sequel, Jack-O’-Lantern Jamboree 2, into the mix.
 Needless to say, they fit right in.
 He built a waterproof projector enclosure for the display, and deployed an FM transmitter so people can hear the loquacious gourds sing and tell jokes from their cars.

-And while Ryan’s pumpkin patch was already a major community draw, the digital decorations have attracted some regular visitors.
+And while Ryan’s pumpkin patch was already a major community draw, the AtmosFX Decorations have attracted some regular visitors.
 “Parents bring their kids each and every night to sit and watch the show after dinner, before bedtime,” Ryan says.
-“We hear beeps and cheers from the road as we're having our dinner or just pulling into the driveway.”
+“We hear beeps and cheers from the road as we’re having our dinner or just pulling into the driveway.”

 As much as his Halloween pumpkin patch is a draw unto itself, the thing Ryan really appreciates is the community it builds.
 Each season, as he is setting up his display, he says people stop by to say hello – even help.